Personal essays on love, life, grief,

 Dear You,

-I’ve spent two decades studying the human mind, but nothing in my professional life prepared me for the death of the man I couldn’t live without.
+I’ve spent half of my life studying the human mind, but nothing in my professional life prepared me for the death of the man I couldn’t live without.

 He once made me promise that I would only ever write my own truth — never for the approving gaze of others.